msvticket/katacoda-scenarios/kubernetes-debugging/finish.md

-Thank you for trying the playground.
-More courses and scenarios are available at on our [homepage](/)
+If you haven't done the scenarion [Liveness and Readiness Healthchecks](/courses/kubernetes/liveness-readiness-healthchecks) I recommend doing that now.